mathyousee/simple-message-targeting/README.md

 # simple-message-targeting

-Create a secure list of people using Power Platform, used to send at-scale messages via Power Automate in Microsoft Teams.
+Use a Power App to create a secure list of people, used to send at-scale messages via Power Automate in Microsoft Teams.
+The list can also be managed via Dataverse APIs.

 ## Deployment